What is anxiety?

 Cognitive, behavioural and physical symptoms include:

-subtle avoidances (to distract the person, e.g., talking more during periods of anxiety)
+- subtle avoidances (behaviours that aim to distract the person, e.g., talking more during periods of anxiety)

 The physical symptoms of anxiety may be mistaken for symptoms of a physical illness, such as a heart attack.